brunojrg/NLP-Fake-News/README.md

 ### 3. Classical model experiments

 The project evaluates Multinomial Naive Bayes, Random Forest, and XGBoost as classical NLP baselines and tuned models.
 The Random Forest optimization notebook uses `RandomizedSearchCV` with 20 iterations and 5-fold stratified cross-validation to tune the best-performing vectorizer setup.
+The `XGBoost` optimization also uses `RandomizedSearchCV`, but with 250 iterations and 5-fold cross-validation.

 ### 4. Transformer experiments